Skip to content

 for criterion in result.report:

-name = criterion.name
+name = criterion.criterion.name

-if criterion.verdict is not None:
+if criterion.final_verdict is not None:

 # Binary criterion

-print(f"[{criterion.verdict.value}] {name}")
+print(f"[{criterion.final_verdict.value}] {name}")

 else: